Cokie Roberts: Reporting on Dianna Ortiz case

-In 1989, Sister Dianna Ortiz, a Catholic sister from New Mexico, was abducted, raped, and tortured while working in Guatemala by members of a Guatemalan government-backed death squad.
+In 1989, Sister Dianna Ortiz, a Catholic nun from New Mexico, was abducted, raped, and tortured while working in Guatemala by members of a Guatemalan government-backed death squad.
 Her abductors believed Ortiz was a subversive.
 During a subsequent interview, Roberts contested Ortiz's claim that an American was among her captors.
 (The United States provided significant military aid to Guatemala at the time.)
 Roberts implied that Ortiz was lying about the entire episode, although Ortiz later won a lawsuit against a Guatemalan general she accused in the case.
-It was later revealed that Patton Boggs, the law firm of Roberts' brother Tommy, was paid by the Guatemalan government to promote a more positive image of the regime, which was widely criticized internationally for human rights abuses.
+It was later revealed that Patton Boggs, the law firm of Roberts's brother Tommy, was paid by the Guatemalan government to promote a more positive image of the regime, which was widely criticized internationally for human rights abuses.

 Awards and honors

 Roberts won the Edward R. Murrow Award, the Everett McKinley Dirksen Award for coverage of Congress, and a 1991 Emmy Award for her contribution to Who Is Ross Perot?
 In 1997, she received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Sam Donaldson.
 In 2000, she won the Walter Cronkite Award for Excellence in Journalism.

 Roberts and her mother, Lindy Boggs, won the Foremother Award from the National Center for Health Research in 2013.

 She was made an honoris causa initiate of Omicron Delta Kappa in 1995 from the University of Akron and later received the organization's highest honor, the Laurel Crowned Circle.
 Roberts was also inducted into the Broadcasting & Cable Hall of Fame in 2000.
 She was also cited as one of the 50 greatest women in the history of broadcasting by the American Women in Radio and Television.

 Roberts was a president of the Radio and Television Correspondents' Association.